 From WorkSafe, safety information for the manufacturing sector, particularly metal fabrication: A Guide to Safety in the Metal Fabrication Industry (2007).
 Victoria's metal fabrication industry consists of nearly 3000 workplaces and employs more than 25,000 people.

-Essential Chemical Controls Package for Printers - web-based guidance from the Safe Work Australia on the control of hazardous substances for the printing industry.
+Essential Chemical Controls Package for Printers - Checklist and User Guide - web-based guidance from the Safe Work Australia on the control of hazardous substances for the printing industry.
 The package provides simple step-by-step guidance to assist printing companies with chemical hazard identification, risk assessment and control.
 It has information on preventing and controlling exposures, and advice on the use of chemicals, equipment, health surveillance and training within the printing industry.

 Machine guarding manual The US's OSHA has issued Safeguarding Equipment and Protecting Employees from Amputations [pdf], the revised guide that identifies eight mechanical motions and eight hazardous actions that present possible amputation hazards.
 The guide also sets out steps employers can take to reduce these hazards.

 - The UK's Health and Safety Executive has a site on Health and Safety in the Woodworking Industry : Help and advice on the key risks in woodworking including; dust, machinery, and slips and trips.

 - Focus on wood products manufacturing - SafeWork Australia